 Kuvera?
 Are you reading?
 Please fix this.
 We are living in world of instant gratification.
 A week is too long.

 Overall no complaints or lack of features for transaction management.
 So rating **** (4 star)

 Is Kuvera Mutual Fund App Safe?

 Hmm.
-I not authority on guaranteeing that.
-But what is good to know is money that we invest does not go to Kuvera account at all.
+I not authority to guarantee that.
+But what is good for you to know is money that we invest does not go to bank Kuvera account at all.
 Same with redemption.
-Transaction happens with Fund house and investor.
+Money transaction happens between Fund house and investor.
 When I invest, money goes to Fund House and when I redeem, money directly comes to my bank account.

 No Kuvera intermediate account.
 That gave me sense of comfort.
 If god forbid, something happens to Kuvera, my entire investment is with fund house.
 I can use any other app or directly redeem from fund house.

 We are dealing with money here.
 So good customer support is a must.
 I had instance where one of my investment in L&T Hybrid fund got reversed.
 I had to work with L&T support and Kuvera support to get it sorted.